kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 Solution: You can press "ENTER" button to start training.
 The same applies to Random Forest Training Dialog, as well as the tuning dialogs.

+# Release (2024/09/18)
+* Updated documentation: installation instructions and common errors.
+* Simplified filters and fixed a bug in percentiles.
+* Fixed a bug where no normalization was applied after loading a pre-trained model.

 # Release (2024/01/29)

 * Fixed Download/Update bugs.
 All leagues should now be properly downloaded and updated.